 "You can walk around and explore the workshops, which invite curious visitors inside, and where ceramics, bronze sculptures and textiles are made.
 It's so inspiring."
-The Deer Park is renowned for the more than 2000 free-range deer that inhabit the park.
+Raadvad is right next to The Deer Park, which is renowned for the more than 2000 free-range deer that inhabit the park.
 In 2015, The Deer Park was recognized as a UN-ESCO World Heritage Site as part of the par force landscape that was once used for hunting by the Danish royalty.